 ‘What Am I?’
 Quiz

-In this fun quiz students must read the clues and guess the answer.
-There are 10 questions.
+In this fun English quiz, students must read the clues and guess the answer.
+There are 10 English quiz questions.
 Each question asks ‘What am I?’ and provides three clues.

 How to Play

-In this easy geography quiz students must try to guess the country before the time runs out.
+In this easy English quiz, students must try to guess the country before the time runs out.

 How to Play